pleb/blog/posts/always-64bit-powershell-execution.md

 title: Always 64bit PowerShell Execution
 slug: always-64bit-powershell-execution
 date: June 22, 2019
 categories:
   - PowerShell
   - AWS
   - AWS CodeDeploy
 ---

-Some time ago, I had a need for my PowerShell scripts to be always executed in a 64-bit process.
-The exact reason escapes me for the moment, though a quick search shows this requirement is somewhat common enough, and I figured I would write a blog about the solution I ended up using to solve it.
+Some time ago, I needed a few PowerShell scripts to be executed in a 64-bit process regardless of whether they were called from a 32 or 64 bit shell.
+The exact reason escapes me, though a quick search shows this requirement is somewhat common enough.
+Given the search results, I figured I would write a blog about the solution I ended up using to solve it.

-For a minimal effort solution to solve such a problem, one might do something like the following:
+A minimal effort solution to solve such a problem could be something like the following:

 ```powershell
 if ($PsRootPath -NotLike "*SysWOW64*") {